gr33ndata/jonthebeach/README.md

 ### Install Miniforge

-Pick the right installer for your machine from [here](https://github.com/conda-forge/miniforge)
+Pick the right installer for your machine from [this link](https://github.com/conda-forge/miniforge)

 ### Initialize Conda